 Litmus – for Schools

-The survey can be used to collect this information from all pupils in one or more years, with other demographic data either supplied by the students at the time, or added later by staff.
-Industry sectors used are intended to be usable by any school, but specific industries (perhaps local) can be added for individual schools.
+The survey was used to collect this information from all pupils in one or more years, with other demographic data either supplied by the students or added by staff.
+Industry sectors used were intended to be usable by any school, and specific industries added for individual schools.

 Benefits to pupils